ahuacate/nas-hardmetal/README.md

 - [x] NAS DNS server is `XXX.XXX.XXX.5` ( *default is 192.168.1.5* )

 Synology DiskStation Prerequisites are:
-- [x] x86 CPU Intel CPU (only required if running VMs)
+- [ ] x86 CPU Intel CPU (only required if running VMs)
 - [x] Volume is formatted to BTRFS (not ext4, which doesn't support Synology Virtual Machines)

 >  **Note: A prerequisite to running any VMs on a Synology DiskStation NAS is your volumes must use the BTRFS file system - without BTRFS you CANNOT install VM's.
-In my experience the best way forward is based upon backing up your data to a external disk (USB) or another internal volume (be careful and know what you are doing), deleting and recreating /volume1 via DSM and restoring your backup data.
+In my experience the best way forward is based upon backing up your existing data to a external disk (USB) or another internal volume (be careful and know what you are doing), deleting and recreating /volume1 via DSM and restoring your backup data.
 I recommend using Synology Hyper Backup for backing up your data and settings.**
 >  **Its a lengthy topic and the procedures can be found by searching on the internet.
 The following tutorials assumes your Volume 1 is in the BTRFS file system format.**

 <h4>Easy Script</h4>